clemsos/writings/_quora/2013-09-29-Which-Chinese-companies-or-websites-take-more-notice-of-the-Data-Mining-Techniques.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Which Chinese companies or websites take more notice of the Data Mining Techniques? - Quora
+    Which Chinese companies or websites take
+    more notice of the Data Mining Techniques? - Quora
 ---